 While DNA studies of ancient civilizations have prevailed in other regions of the world, they have been scarce in the Americas.
 According to Harvard Medical School’s (HMS) website, this study is the first to dive deep into the genetic history of Peru’s ancient, pre-Columbian civilizations.

-In fact, the DNA sampling for the study included representatives from Peru’s Moche, Nasca, Wari, Tiwanaku and Inca civilizations, for which there was no previous genome-wide data recorded.
+In fact, the DNA sampling for the study included representatives from Peru’s Moche, Nasca, Wari, Tiwanaku (Tihuanacu) and Inca civilizations, for which there was no previous genome-wide data recorded.

 Even further, out of the 89 individuals whose DNA was studied, 64 genomes were newly sequenced.
 This in effect more than doubled the number of DNA data available for South America’s ancient populations.

 Published in the May 2020 issue of the scientific journal Cell, the study is authored by researchers at HMS, University of California, Santa Cruz, and specialists in a variety of fields from countries such as Argentina, Peru and the UK.
 This allowed for an analysis wide in its temporal and geographic scope, including cooperations with individuals and communities descendants of these past civilizations.